+My thoughts on food:

 My Thoughts on Photography:

 It all started a few years ago with Gastropost Vancouver’s Food Missions for Food Lovers.
 It was a new addition to our local newspapers.
 Gastroposters submitted food photos to GastropostVan and they occasionally got published in the newspaper.
 This section of the newspaper doesn’t exist anymore, but it was fun while it lasted.
-It was pretty cool seeing my food photos in the newspaper.
+It was pretty cool seeing my food photos in the local newspaper.

 We celebrated Gastropost Vancouver’s 100th food mission at Yew Seafood and Bar with lots of amazing food and drink.
 It was at this event that I was recognized for having the best homemade food photos.
 Ever since then, I’ve been trying to live up to this title, which I’m not sure I really deserved.
 There are so many talented foodies in Vancouver.

 It’s a lot of fun being part of Vancouver’s food community.
-I learned a lot about cooking working in restaurants/hotels while I was in University.
 The food community in Vancity is full of very warm, talented and passionate people and I am fortunate to be a part of it.

 If you’re interested in some custom food photography or recipe development for your brand, you can reach me by email at: email@example.com or you can send me a message on my Instagram account: @west_rosa

 The cameras I use: